jan3dev/aqua-test-scripts/full_regression_tests/send_flow__full_regression_test.md

     - [ ] There are exceptions where lightning and lbtc are considered "compatible" assets and should not show an error
     - [ ] USDt Liquid, Tron and Ethereum addresses are all "compatible" and should switch to that version of a USDt send.

+### AMOUNT (All Assets)
+- [ ] Verify when tap Send All button, amount field is still editable and de-activates Send All button when edited.
+Verify correct amount shows in Review Screen

 ### BITCOIN
 - [ ] Regular Send